owtf/owtf/README.md

 **OWTF** now has a default web interface which integrates all core **OWTF** options and makes it possible to manage large pentests easily.

-- The web interface is built on **Twitter Bootstrap**, making it very easy to use and customize.

 - The default configuration can be changed easily from the browser.

 - Makes it easy to control worker processes and see the estimated run times for each plugin run.